Blog

 As digital payment tools have become part of everyday life, expectations have shifted.
 Consumers are used to sending and receiving money instantly — through apps, digital wallets, and real-time transfers.
 Those same expectations now apply to the money organizations owe them.

-One in two consumers perceive companies that offer digital payout options as more modern, more convenient, and more customer-friendly than those that don't, according to Choice Digital's 2026 research.
-That perception matters — both in how customers evaluate a brand and in whether they choose to engage with it again.
+One in two consumers perceive companies that offer digital payout options as more modern, more convenient, and more customer-friendly than those that don't.
+That perception shapes how customers evaluate a brand and whether they choose to engage with it again.

 74% of consumers say they are more likely to engage again with companies that offer payout choices.
-That's not a small signal.
-That's a retention driver sitting inside a process that many organizations haven't looked at in years.
+A retention driver sitting inside a process most organizations haven't looked at in years.

 Modernizing your payout experience doesn't mean rebuilding your infrastructure.
 It means replacing friction with flexibility — giving recipients faster access to their funds, more options for how they receive them, and clear visibility into when to expect them.